motm-therapy/website/docs/services.md

 We provide out-patient psychotherapy treatment sessions for individuals and couples.

 Initial intake session appointments are ninety (90) minutes.

-Subsequent session appointments are fifty (60) minutes.
+Subsequent session appointments are sixty (60) minutes.

 ## Clients Served